agharbin/string-utils/README.md

 string-utils
 ============

-A simple string manipulation library for C++
+A simple string manipulation utility for C++